f5devcentral/f5-agility-labs-waf/docs/waf241/module2 - positive sec/lab1/lab1.rst

 .. image:: images/iphost.png
   :width: 600 px

+7. Close Burp
-7. Refresh **Security > Event Logs > Application > Requests** and review the alert.
+8. Back in Advanced WAF, refresh **Security > Event Logs > Application > Requests** and review the alert.
 What was the violation?
 How could you add it to the allowed hostnames if required?

 **This concludes Lab 2**